psychemedia/island-storynotes/carus-wilson/10-a-picture-of-newport.md

 County Petty Sessions.— Magistrates present: The Hon.
 A'Court Holmes, and Sir H. P. Gordon, bart.

-On Saturday, James Nobbs and Edward Woodford were charged with breaking into tbe house of Mr. John Hewitt of West Cowet, grocer, and stealing £25.
-Alfred Hewitt described tbe premises, which were secured in tbe usual manner on the previous Saturday night.
-The next morning a writing-desk, containing £65, a missionary-box, and two spirit decanters, were found to have been taken from tho parlour.
+On Saturday, James Nobbs and Edward Woodford were charged with breaking into the house of Mr. John Hewitt of West Cowet, grocer, and stealing £25.
+Alfred Hewitt described the premises, which were secured in the usual manner on the previous Saturday night.
+The next morning a writing-desk, containing £65, a missionary-box, and two spirit decanters, were found to have been taken from the parlour.
 Mrs. Hewitt gave similar evidence.
 Sarah, wife of Joseph Woodford, deposed that Nobbs was at her bouse on the night in question ; he said he was waiting for Ned Woodford.
 She heard Woodford's voice outside, and said.
 "There is Woodford."
-He tben left, and at half-past two he returned, and said. " Arn't you gone to bed yet?"
+He then left, and at half-past two he returned, and said. " Arn't you gone to bed yet?"
 Mary Phillips deposed that Nobbs came on Sunday to the Tontine, Newport, and asked to have some dinner, for which sbe charged 1s.
 He gave her a sovereign in payment and said he was going to sea, round Alexandria ; that he had drawn a month's pay, and came to have a spree before he went.
 A Policeman came to ioquire about him, and she pointed him out.
 Elizabeth Georgiana Watson, a woman of the town, deposed she lived in the Tontine-yard.
 Nobbs came to her lodgings on Sunday evening.
 She saw that he had a sovereign and half-sovereign ; he gave her 3s.
 He took out some dark-looking paper from his pocket squeezed together.
 She endeavoured to snatch it from him, when he said, "Don't; they are £5 notes."
 Witness said, "There will be a chance to get the things out of pawn, in the morning, won't there?"
 He gave her one of the notes, such a one as that produced (National and Provincial Bank).
 Witness asked for some money to get some drink ; he gave her 3d.
 She went to the Tontine, where she saw a Policeman, and heard he was inquiring for notes.
 She went back, and put the note in the fire.
 She afterwards obtained the other three notea from the prisoner, and the man of the house put them also into the fire.
 Police-serjeant White deposed that he went to Mr. Hewitt's house on the previous Sunday, when he found the shutter had been removed from the court.
 He could not find where the entry had been effected until Monday.
-He went to tbe Tontine, at Newport, and apprehended Nobbs.
+He went to the Tontine, at Newport, and apprehended Nobbs.
 Woodford was brought to the station on Monday.
-He made a confession which was produced, signed by him, to the effect that he and Nobbs got into Mr. Hewitt's store about ten o'clock on the previous Sunday morning, by opening a clap, and from thence proceeded to the parlour, where they found tbe missionary-box, and two decanters of spirits.
-They carried the things to tbe store, took out £95 from the desk, partook of the spirits, and left the remainder in a tub in the loft.
+He made a confession which was produced, signed by him, to the effect that he and Nobbs got into Mr. Hewitt's store about ten o'clock on the previous Sunday morning, by opening a clap, and from thence proceeded to the parlour, where they found the missionary-box, and two decanters of spirits.
+They carried the things to the store, took out £95 from the desk, partook of the spirits, and left the remainder in a tub in the loft.
 (The articles were now produced and identified).
 Nobbs said to witness, when Woodford's confession was read over, tbat it was all true, except that the desk and missionary box were left in an old tea-chest, and not a tub.
 Police constable Purchase gave evidence in corroboration.
-Herbert Barnes, in the service of the prosecutor, gave evidence that he locked up the store, and that one of the prisoners had brought sawdust tbere on some occasions.
+Herbert Barnes, in the service of the prosecutor, gave evidence that he locked up the store, and that one of the prisoners had brought sawdust there on some occasions.
 No defence was attempted, and both prisoners were committed to the Assises, on the charge of burglary.

 ---